The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 Is it worth it?

 Most of the time, the answer is definitely yes.
 However, this isn’t universal.
-If you have an RTX card, there really isn’t a reason not to enable this feature if you want to get some extra FPS unless you are bothered by the side effects.
+If you have an RTX card, there really isn’t a reason not to enable this feature if you want to get some extra FPS unless you are bothered by the adverse effects.